Ian Paddick, Chief Physicist

 Ian began his career as a Medical Physicist in 1989, working at the Hammersmith hospital, London.
 Since 1998 he has worked almost exclusively with the Gamma Knife using the B, 4C, Perfexion and Icon Gamma Knife models.

 He is a regular speaker and moderator at Radiosurgery conferences, teaching on training courses and helping start up new Gamma Knife centres worldwide.

 His publications in Radiosurgery have established him as an authority in Radiosurgery dose planning.
-In 2003, Ian became a freelance physicist, providing physics services to Gamma Knife centres in the UK and USA, as well as the manufacturers of the Gamma Knife; Elekta Instruments.
+In 2003, Ian became a freelance physicist, providing physics services to Gamma Knife centres, as well as the manufacturers of the Gamma Knife; Elekta Instruments.
 In 2009 he published “Radiosurgery Treatment Planning”, the first book covering practical techniques of dose planning.

 After graduating in Physics & Astrophysics from Queen Elizabeth College, London Phil trained in Radiation Physics at the Medical College of St Bartholomew’s Hospital which led to the award of an MSc in 1985.
 He then worked for a number of years in the NHS before moving into the private sector, eventually becoming Head of the Medical Physics Department including the London Gammaknife Centre at the Harley Street Cancer Centre.
 Since 2008 he has been providing radiosurgical physics support as a consultant, to Gamma Knife Centres.